lzy3691101/final_project/README.md

 1. Create a one page summary writeup (or blog post) that explains your project for a non-technical audience.
 2. Create a detailed presentation (e.g. slide deck) that explains your model findings for a general audience (i.e. mixed technical and non-technical stakeholders).
 3. Your presentation should include:
    - Problem statement
    - Initial metrics and assumptions
    - Approach and process
    - Data model
    - Performance evaluation (compared to original success metrics)
    - Impact of findings and any recommendations
-  - suggestions for implementation or next steps
+   - Suggestions for implementation or next steps
  4. *Optional:* Create / host an interactive demo of your model in action!